gcallah/JohnGray/papers/callahan.md

 evolutionary theory, it is not true that evolution is purely random.
 As Richard Dawkins put it, "Darwinism is a theory of random mutation plus *nonrandom* cumulative natural selection" (Dawkins, 1996, p.
 75).

-Gray next assigns Christianity a unique status among worldreligions in believing that there is a significant difference between humans and other animals, and holds it thus responsible for Darwin's theory being at all controversial.
+Gray next assigns Christianity a unique status among world religions in believing that there is a significant difference between humans and other animals, and holds it thus responsible for Darwin's theory being at all controversial.
 However, quite clearly Judaism and Islam, sharing the Old Testament with Christianity, also differentiate humans from other animals.
 But then, so did Aristotle, giving humans a unique character as "the rational animal."
 True, in religions that